 You can pack a full day’s worth of fun that goes well beyond the pumpkin patch at this gem located about an hour southwest of Chicago.
-General admission ranges between $9.99-$18.99/person and includes unlimited turns on kiddie rides including the Hootenanny train through Pumpkin Junction, 14-person Happy Swing, 90-foot-tall mega fun slide and twirling t-cup honey pots; pig races that occur 9 to 11 times daily; adorable furry fun in the petting zoo; a walk through Kid Village with tot-sized fire station, school house and jail; and lots more.
+General admission ranges between $9.99-$20.99/person and includes unlimited turns on kiddie rides including the Hootenanny train through Pumpkin Junction, Happy Swing, 90-foot-tall mega fun slide and twirling t-cup honey pots; pig races that occur 9 to 11 times daily; adorable furry fun in the petting zoo; a walk through Kid Village with tot-sized fire station, school house and jail; and lots more.
 New this year is Tractor Town, where families can ride on their own personal tractor and be treated to animated characters and special surprises during the adventure.
 Come hungry and grab a freshly baked apple cider donut or Uncle Bub’s award-winning BBQ.

 Sonny Acres Farm